Reverend Dr. Andrew Chaney, Senior Pastor

 My wife, Nancy, who gives so much of herself to each congregation of which she has been a part, and I, have two children, Mindy in Gainesville, FL who is an underwriter with Nationwide Insurance, and Matt in Marietta, OH, who is an associate professor of mathematics at Marietta College.
 We also have two special granddaughters, Grace and Jada, ages 6 and 2.

-I have done woodworking, enjoy gardening, and currently spend quite a bith of time on the computer.
-I have been priviledged to travel much within the United States and to several countries throughout the world as well.
-ONe of my joys has been to attend lectures (both in the US and abroad) and participate in seminars by a number of the most prominent theologians and biblical scholars of my lifetime.
+I have done woodworking, enjoy gardening, and currently spend quite a bit of time on the computer.
+I have been privileged to travel much within the United States and to several countries throughout the world as well.
+One of my joys has been to participate in many continuing education events (both in the US and abroad) and to take part in seminars led by a number of the most prominent theologians and biblical scholars of my lifetime.

-God has opened a new door for me.
+God continues to open new doors for me.
 My ordained ministry began with a surprise.
 I look forward to what God, through the power of the Holy Spirit, has in store for me.
-I expect and I anticipate more surprises!
+I expect and anticipate more surprises!